Effective Date: September 17, 2019

 - Data Use Limitation or Restriction.
-You may tell us in writing not to use or disclose your Personal Information, but keep in mind this direction will terminate our ability to provide any of our Service(s) to you.
+You may tell us in writing not to use or disclose your Personal Information, but keep in mind this direction will terminate our ability to provide the Site (including related services) to you.

 THIRD PARTY LINKS

-We store all Personal Information on a secure database and all PHI in compliance with HIPAA legislation.
+We store all Personal Information on a secure database and all PHI in compliance with HIPAA.
 We follow generally accepted industry standards to protect Personal Information, both during transmission and once we receive it.
 However, no method of transmission over the Internet or electronic storage of information is 100% secure.
 While we strive to use commercially acceptable means to protect your Personal Information, we cannot guarantee its absolute security.
 Any transmission or storage of your Personal Information is at your own risk.
 We are not responsible for circumvention of any privacy settings or security measures contained on the Site.
 The safety and security of your information also depends on you.
-Where we have given you (or where you have chosen) a password for access to certain parts of our Site, you are responsible for keeping this password confidential.
-We ask you not to share your password with anyone.
+Where we have given you (or where you have chosen) a password or other security information (e.g., activation code or pin) for access to certain parts of our Site, you are responsible for keeping this security information confidential.
+We ask you not to share your password or other security information with anyone.
 We urge you to be careful about giving out information in public areas of the Site.
 The information you share in public areas may be viewed by any user of the Site.

 Please also note that some email communications and text messaging on your device’s SMS (short message service) are not secure (encrypted) methods of communication.
 There are risks associated with unsecured communications that you should consider.
-These risks include (without limitation) that unsecured communications could be intercepted or read by other people.
-Please do not use unsecured methods of communication to communicate with us or a Subscriber about confidential matters.
-By using the Site and Services you are agreeing to accept these risks and consent to receive unsecured communications.
+These risks include (without limitation) that unsecure communications could be intercepted or read by other people.
+Please do not use unsecure methods of communication to communicate with us, a Subscriber or others about confidential matters.
+By using the Site (including related services) you are agreeing to accept these risks and consent to receive unsecure communications.